Elsmere History, Family Crest & Coats of Arms

 Ellesmere Castle was a motte and bailey castle that was probably founded by Roger de Montgomerie, 1st Earl of Shrewsbury (died 1094.)
 The castle was destroyed in the English civil war, but today little can be seen of the former structure as the sides of the motte are covered by trees.

 Early History of the Elsmere family

-Another 128 words (9 lines of text) covering the years 1455 and 1487 are included under the topic Early Elsmere History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elsmere research.
+Another 61 words (4 lines of text) covering the years 1455 and 1487 are included under the topic Early Elsmere History in all our PDF Extended History products and printed products wherever possible.